ai4altruism/llm-math-tool/README.md

 ## Acknowledgments

 * OpenAI for providing the GPT API
-* The Python community for security best practices.
+* The Python community for security best practices
-* Contributors to the project

 ## Citation